 What is Acceptance and Commitment Therapy (ACT)?

-Acceptance and Commitment Therapy (ACT; pronounced as the word “act”) is an evidence-based therapy that, according to Steven Hayes, “uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.”
+Acceptance and Commitment Therapy (ACT; pronounced as the word “act”) is an evidence-based therapy that, according to Steven Hayes (a co-developer of the therapy), “uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.”

 Who is ACT for?